- Purbasha Panda*

 The court also relied on the case of BWF v.
 BWG , this was again a decision delivered by the Singapore High Court, where the court held that the applicable standard of review is the “Bonafide prima facie standard of review” as it coheres with the concept of party autonomy in the field of arbitration.

-Part II of this article will be published on 6th September 2020 and will deal with the observations of the SGCA regarding the appropriate position of law with respect to standard of review in these kinds of disputes and the Indian Law regarding this issue
+Part II of this article can be accessed here. it deals with the observations of the SGCA regarding the appropriate position of law with respect to standard of review in these kinds of disputes and the Indian Law regarding this issue

 * Purbasha is a Staff Writer at the Arbitration Workshop and is a graduate of the 2020 batch of NUSRL, Ranchi.
 She can be contacted at email@example.com